Popular ebooks and digital audiobooks available free from Watauga County Public Library

 “We are very excited to offer this training from the experts on the Libby app.
 This is a wonderful opportunity for the public to learn about how easy it is to work with this wonderful app for your reading needs,” said Monica Caruso, County Librarian.

-In addition, the Library is hosting live, virtual demonstrations of how to get started with borrowing ebooks and audiobooks through the Libby app.
-This free online event takes place on Thursday, January 20 at 10 am.
+In addition, the library is hosting live, virtual demonstrations of how to get started with borrowing ebooks and audiobooks through the Libby app.
+This free online event takes place on Thursday, Jan.
+20 at 10 a.m.
 More information and registration can be found at www.arlibrary.org/watauga.

 “We are very excited to offer this training from the experts on the Libby app.
 This is a wonderful opportunity for the public to learn about how easy it is to work with this app for your reading needs,” Caruso said.